kudlai/survey-deployment/README.md

 Wait until ansible finishes execution, and until dbmanager finishes database deployment (it takes about a minute).

 # Testing
-When deployment is done, you can access application by typing it's adrress in browser address form, e.g. http://127.0.0.1/
+When deployment is done, you can access application by typing it's adrress in browser address form, e.g. http://127.0.0.1/ .

-on the route "/" application prints json list of fullnames of required emloyees,
+On the route "/" application prints json list of fullnames of required emloyees.

-on the route "/full" application prints json list of records containing all the fields of the emloyees table which fulfill the set requirements.
+On the route "/full" application prints json list of records containing all the fields of the emloyees table which fulfill the set requirements.

 # System description